The scene is set in central Western Europe, during the 15th Century.

-He is in the employ of a king, who seeks to expand his wealth, territory and power in the area.
-The king frequently comes to see the wizard, not only to seek his counsel, but also because the king likes the wizard.
+He is in the employ of a king.
+The King seeks to expand his wealth, territory and power in the area.
+The king frequently comes to see the wizard to seek his counsel.
+However, the king likes the wizard.
 The wizard is wise and knowledgeable, the King always learns things from the wizard.
-The King must maintain his royal composure and hence cannot confide in the others in his realm, except the wizard.
+The King must maintain his royal composure.
+He cannot confide with others in his realm, except the wizard.
 In the presence of the wizard, the King can relax and be more natural.

-The wise wizard knows the kings plans; the wizard advises the king on the best time to do things and in many cases provides tactical suggestions and political strategies to assist the king.
-For this reason the wise wizard is kept in the tower as a prisoner, because the king cannot afford for the wizard to be captured and interrogated.
+And so the wise wizard knows the kings plans.
+And the wizard advises the king on the best time to do things.
+In many cases the wizard also provides tactical suggestions and political strategies to assist the king.

 The integration aspect of that past life regression session was:

-“for that client to go forth into the world with his knowledge and his gifts without the fear that he would be imprisoned again in his present lifetime.”
+“for that client to go forth into the world with his knowledge, with his gifts without the fear that he would be imprisoned again in his present lifetime.”